xdavidwu/uptime-monitor/README.md

 # uptime-monitor

-A simple server status monitoring tool, built on top of Laravel framework.
+A simple server status monitoring tool, built on top of Lumen framework.

 ## setup